karpagasathya/team_profile_generator/README.md

 ## Contributing

 Contributions are welcome.
-You can create an issue or submit
+You can create an issue or submit a pull request.

 ## Test